-Bearding is a term for bees that are assembled on the outside of the hive during hot weather.
+Bearding is a term for bees that assemble on the outside of the hive during hot weather.
 They may cling to the outside of the brood boxes, hang from the alighting board, or gather near the entrance.

-The conditions that lead to bearding are high temperatures, high humidity, over-crowding, lack of ventilation or some combination of those factors.
+The conditions that lead to bearding are high temperatures, high humidity, overcrowding, lack of ventilation, or some combination of those factors.
 The bees form beards in an effort to keep the brood nest from becoming overheated.
 If too many bee bodies are covering the brood on a hot day, fanning may not be sufficient to keep the brood cool.
-By hanging around on the outside instead of the inside, they decrease the heat load, decrease congestion, and increase the ventilation space.
+By hanging on the outside instead of the inside, they lessen the heat load, decrease congestion, and increase the ventilation space.

 Bearding is sometimes confused with swarming, but there are many differences.